-The Diabetes Transition Program team at Michigan Medicine, overseen by Scott Soleimanpour, MD, Assistant Professor of Internal Medicine in the Division of Metabolism, Endocrinology & Diabetes (MEND), recognizes that for this unique population of patients to live their healthiest lives independently, they must have information, resources, and support.
+The Diabetes Transition Program team at Michigan Medicine, overseen by Scott Soleimanpour, MD, Associate Professor of Internal Medicine in the Division of Metabolism, Endocrinology & Diabetes (MEND), recognizes that for this unique population of patients to live their healthiest lives independently, they must have information, resources, and support.
 As a Type 1 diabetic himself, Dr. Soleimanpour brings his passion and personal background (in addition to his own transition experience) to bear to focus on improving care for young adults with diabetes.
 As one of few structured pediatric-to-adult care transition programs for patients with diabetes, we are passionate about helping patients be successful.

 Patients and their families can participate in one of several group sessions per year scheduled by the program coordinator, a diabetes social worker who has extensive expertise with transition patients.
 Our diabetes education specialists talk them through managing diabetes care on their own for the first time.
 This includes navigating insurance calls, proper insulin storage, co-pays, and healthy meal choices, especially on a college campus or away from home.
 For patients going away to college, there is referral assistance as well.
 This basic information is critical to safely and comfortably self-managing.